 Lowfat milk is included with all meals.
 Extra milk or juice may be purchased for $.75.
 We offer non-fat and 1% white milk, non-fat chocolate milk, apple and orange juice.
 Because the district gets reimbursed for serving a "complete meal," there is no free milk.

 Many kids like to buy an extra favorite entree or extra drink with their school meal.
-Click here for our meal and a la carte pricing, which includes prices for extra meals and extra entrees.
+See our a la carte prices for our meal and item pricing, which includes prices for extra meals and extra entrees.
 Prices subject to change.

 It is not our intent to allow charges.
 However, if a child has money in his/her meal account but it is insufficient for the day's meal, then a charge will be allowed and money will be expected the next day to cover the charge.
 No charging of ala cart items or second meals will be allowed.
 Communication regarding low balances and charges will be sent directly to the parent/guardian via email, US mail and/or by phone call as required by state legislation.